openrocket/openrocket.github.io/_tutorials/sim_results.md

     data-image-width="55%"
     data-image-shadow="true"></div>

 In this example, notice that the `Recovery device deployment` event occurs while `Vertical velocity` (red line) is very high.
-Also, not that the `Motor burnout` and `Recovery device deployment` are happening at the same time.
+Also, note that the `Motor burnout` and `Recovery device deployment` are happening at the same time.
 Why does this happen?
 By far the most common mistake is that a **motor** with a **too short delay** has been configured... in fact, often it is a zero-delay booster motor, as in this example.
 Let's go look at the motor configurations:

 <div data-image-path="/img/tutorials/sim_results/motor_configurations.png"
     data-image-caption='Motor Configurations Tab'